pmichaillat/pmichaillat.github.io/content/courses/w.md

 ###### Main readings

-+ [Hall (2005)](https://doi.org/10.1257/0002828053828482) – This paper explains how a fixed wage norm can be inserted into a matching model, and shows that such a model generates large fluctuations in unemployment and vacancies.
++ [Nakamura and Steinsson (2013)](https://doi.org/10.1146/annurev-economics-061109-080430) – This paper reviews microevidence of price rigidity in the United States and discusses how this evidence is used to build macroeconomic models.
 + [Dickens et al (2007)](https://doi.org/10.1257/jep.21.2.195) – This paper reviews microevidence of wage rigidity in the United States and abroad.
-+ [Nakamura and Steinsson (2013)](https://doi.org/10.1146/annurev-economics-061109-080430) – This paper reviews microevidence of price rigidity in the United States and discusses how this evidence is used to build macroeconomic models.

 ###### Additional readings

 + [Shimer (2005)](https://doi.org/10.1257/0002828053828572) – This paper shows that in a matching model with Nash bargaining, wages are too flexible to generate realistic fluctuations in unemployment and vacancies.
++ [Hall (2005)](https://doi.org/10.1257/0002828053828482) – This paper explains how a fixed wage norm can be inserted into a matching model, and shows that such a model generates large fluctuations in unemployment and vacancies.
 + [Bewley (2005)](https://doi.org/10.7551/mitpress/4771.003.0017) – This paper reviews survey and experimental evidence of wage rigidity.
 It then argues that firms avoids pay cuts because they damage morale, which eventually reduces productivity, increases turnover, and complicates recruiting.
-+ [Haefke, Sonntag, and van Rens (2013)](https://doi.org/10.1016/j.jmoneco.2013.09.003) – This paper constructs a series for wages of newly hired US workers and find that the elasticity of these wages with respect to productivity is 0.7–0.8.
 + [Hazell and Taska (2024)](https://jadhazell.github.io/website/Downward_Rigidity.pdf) – This paper shows that the wage for newly hired US workers is rigid downward and flexible upward.
 The wage attached to each job does not respond to rises in unemployment, but it rises strongly when unemployment falls.
-+ [Hall and Milgrom (2008)](https://doi.org/10.1257/aer.98.4.1653) – This paper proposes a form of wage bargaining that produces somewhat-rigid wages.
-With such bargaining, the matching model generates realistic fluctuations in unemployment and vacancies.
++ [Haefke, Sonntag, and van Rens (2013)](https://doi.org/10.1016/j.jmoneco.2013.09.003) – This paper constructs a series for wages of newly hired US workers and find that the elasticity of these wages with respect to productivity is 0.7–0.8.
 + [Fabiani, Druant, Hernando, Kwapil, Landau, Loupias, Martins, Matha, Sabbatini, Stahl, and Stokman (2006)](https://www.ijcb.org/journal/ijcb06q3a1.htm) – This paper reviews  survey evidence of price rigidity in the United States and in Europe.
 It also documents that firms do not change prices more often by fear of antagonizing customers.
 + [Eyster, Madarasz, and Michaillat (2021)](/8.pdf) – Empirically, it seems that pricing norms are shaped by fairness considerations.
 This paper examines the possible origins of such norms.
 It develops a model of pricing in which buyers care about the fairness of markups, and firms take these concerns into account when setting prices.
 The model yields price rigidity and realistic Phillips curves.